Analyzing CONMED (CNMD) and The Competition

-CONMED (NASDAQ:CNMD – Get Rating) is one of 69 publicly-traded companies in the “Electromedical equipment” industry, but how does it contrast to its competitors?
-We will compare CONMED to similar businesses based on the strength of its analyst recommendations, risk, valuation, profitability, institutional ownership, dividends and earnings.
+CONMED (NASDAQ:CNMD – Get Rating) is one of 70 publicly-traded companies in the “Electromedical equipment” industry, but how does it contrast to its rivals?
+We will compare CONMED to similar businesses based on the strength of its risk, profitability, valuation, earnings, institutional ownership, analyst recommendations and dividends.

 Profitability

-This table compares CONMED and its competitors’ net margins, return on equity and return on assets.
+This table compares CONMED and its rivals’ net margins, return on equity and return on assets.

 |Net Margins